Motherland Okra

 Culinary Uses:

 Motherland Okra is prized for its flavor, ideal for traditional dishes such as gumbo, okra stew, and grilled preparations.
 Its mucilaginous quality, when used properly, adds natural thickening to soups and stews.
 Young pods are especially tender when sautéed, pickled, or roasted.
 The variety is also suitable for drying or grinding into okra meal.
+The okra leaves which are used primarily for its delicious greens have been cultivated by Indigenous Africans since the beginning of time.

 Growing Tips:

 Plant in full sun after the danger of frost has passed.
 Motherland Okra thrives in warm temperatures (above 75°F) and well-drained soil with added compost or organic matter.
 Direct sow seeds ½ inch deep, spaced 12–18 inches apart.
 Soak seeds overnight before planting to enhance germination.
 Regular harvesting encourages continued pod production.
+This okra variety can grow over 12 feet tall.

 Harvesting Guidance: